North Staffordshire Regiment: Meeting in India

 The 1st Battalion was stationed in India from 1897 until 1903.
 The battalion was divided between barracks in Jhansi and Nowgong until late 1902, when it was reunited at Bombay.
 The following year, the 1st and 2nd Battalions met for the first time, and no fewer than 590 men from the 1st Battalion were transferred to the 2nd Battalion.
 Thus 1st Battalion was reduced to a small cadre, which served for nine years upon its return to Lichfield and other stations in England, before moving to Buttevant in Ireland in 1912.

 First World War (1914–1918)

+Battle of the Ancre.
+Two soldiers of the 8th (Service) Battalion, North Staffordshire Regiment examine captured machine guns outside a badly damaged German dugout at Beaucourt-sur-Ancre.

 The North Staffordshire Regiment was heavily committed to the fighting during the First World War, and over the course of the conflict, was expanded to 18 battalions, some by duplication of the Territorial Force battalions and others, labelled "service" battalions raised as part of Field Marshal Kitchener's New Army.
 These battalions saw service in a number of theatres including on the Western Front, at Gallipoli, in the Middle East, and India.
 The following list details the involvement of these battalions: